 Luxury fashion lives and dies on customer engagement.
 People don’t come to you for discounts or bonus points, but for VIP treatment they can’t get anywhere else.
-This lesson is especially relevant in the post-COVID-19 era, where people are hungrier for impactful shopping moments than ever before.
 In order to stand out and forge long-lasting customer loyalty in the current climate, luxury fashion loyalty programs must focus on unforgettable experiences.

 What Is a Luxury Fashion Loyalty Program?